Teens and dental opioids: A guide for parents

 What can dentists do?

 Dentists play an important role in preventing opioid abuse.
-Three in every 50 opioid prescriptions is written by a dentist.
+Three in every 50 opioid prescriptions are written by a dentist, according to the American Dental Association.

 Like physicians, dentists should follow the guidelines for opioid prescription established by the CDC, such as: